From a priest reader:

 This is the time of year when we give special attention to the Holy Angels, who do so much for us.
 At the same time, we also remember the vile work of the Enemy of the soul and the fallen angels, who hate us with brilliant and undying malice.

 On that last note, I was contacted by a priest friend who is doing some training of exorcists.
-He asked me to record in Latin the Chapter 3 of Title XI from the Rituale Romanum, used for exorcisms of places and things.
-This is not the exorcism of persons.
+He asked me to record in Latin the Chapter 3 of Title XI from the Rituale Romanum, used for exorcisms of infested places, etc. This is not the exorcism of possessed persons.
 That’s Chapter 2.

 The rubrics at the beginning of this chapter say: